au-mobile-robots/Tutorials/ROS VM/ros_vm.md

 export ROS_IP=192.168.87.171
 ```

-All this can be combined into the following command, where the ip-address is piped to the export statement:
+You might also want to "cheat" using the following one-line command, where the ip-address is piped to the export statement:
 ```
 hostname -I | export ROS_IP=
 ```